 Starring: Matt Damon, Jessica Chastain, Kristen Wiig, Jeff Daniels, Michael Peña, Kate Mara

-Based on Andy Weir’s novel, The Martian, is an epic tale of an astronaut stranded on the surface of Mars who uses ingenuity to survive while awaiting rescue.
+Andy Weir’s novel The Martian is an epic tale of an astronaut stranded on the surface of Mars who uses ingenuity to survive while awaiting rescue.
 It grips the audience by depicting a man in a dire situation as he struggles with isolation and maintaining the human spirit.

-Since Starfield is an immersive experience where you will be able to navigate challenges, craft solutions, and make impactful decisions, you can feel right at home when watching Matt Damon’s own struggles in The Martian.
+Since Starfield is an immersive experience where you navigate challenges, craft solutions, and make impactful decisions, you will feel right at home when watching Matt Damon’s struggles in The Martian.

 Interstellar (2014)